Dynamic Matching Bandit For Two-Sided Online Markets: Experiments

-\textit{Scenario 2 (S2): \CCETC{} is robust to mean shifting context distributions and different levels of observed score noise.} In Figure \ref{fig:fig_3_non_global_angle_vector_chi_0.2}, we present the S2's results when the mean of arm $a_{1}$ changes with an angular velocity.
-In row 1, we find there is a small ``bump" in the mean regret of the cumulative regret in each plot, and the slight bump occurs at the exploitation stage where the occurring time of the bump is greater than $\overline{h}$.
 Two reasons cause the occurrence of the small bump.
 One is the coarse estimation of parameters.
-Another is that the context's angular velocity changes too slowly, violating the uniform minimal margin condition assumption.
-Both of these will cause the incorrect ranking list submitted by agents to the platform, which results in regret.
+Another is that the context's angular velocity changes too slowly, violating the uniform sub-optimal minimal condition assumption.
+Both of these will cause the incorrect ranking estimated by the platform, resulting in regret.
 A similar pattern can also be found in the second row of the figure.
-In order to demonstrate this, we decrease the uniform minimal margin condition $\overline{\Delta}_{i, \min}$ from 0.2 to 0.1 in S3 (in Figure \ref{fig:fig_3_non_global_angle_vector_chi_0.1}), which indirectly extends the exploration stage and increases the estimation accuracy because agents can gather more data to get good estimates.
-In addition, in the third row, the shaded area disappears because the exploration stage is long enough to accumulate sufficient data to get a reasonable estimate compared with the first row and the second row.
-Another interesting finding is the decreasing regret phenomena after the bump.
-In the first row and the second row of the figure, the decreasing regret phenomena occur because the agent needs to \textit{recover} from the violating ``uniform minimal margin condition" assumption region for agent $p_{1}$.
-That means agent $p_{1}$ cannot distinguish the difference between arms when the true uniform minimal margin condition is less than that in Assumption \ref{ass: mirror Margin}.
-In the third row, the regret decreases over a long period because agent $p_{1}$ is in the exploration stage and the \textit{super-optimal} arms have a much larger gain over \textit{sub-optimal} arms.
-These significant gains will result in a negative regret.
-So the cumulative regret will decrease.
-This interesting phenomenon is only occurring in COMBO when considering the contextual information.
-In all, we find that \CCETC{} is robust to changing the context format.
-Additional experiments settings and results are available in supplementary material.
+In order to demonstrate the conjecture of violating uniform sub-optimal minimal condition assumption, we decrease it $\overline{\Delta}_{i, \min}$ from 0.2 to 0.1 in S3 (Figure \ref{fig:fig_3_non_global_angle_vector_chi_0.1} in appendix), which indirectly extends the learning step $h$ and therefore increases the estimation accuracy because platform would gather more data to acquire more accurate estimates.
+In addition, in the third row, the shaded area disappears because the learning step is long enough to accumulate sufficient data to get a reasonable estimate compared with the first row and the second row, which demonstrate our conjecture.

-\textit{Scenario 3 (S3): \CCETC{} is robust to different uniform minimal margin scenarios.} In Figure \ref{fig:fig_3_non_global_angle_vector_chi_0.1}, we present the result of S3.
-As we change $\overline{\Delta}_{i, \min}=0.2$ in S2 to $\overline{\Delta}_{i, \min}=0.05,$ in S3 $\forall i \in [1,2]$, the exploration length becomes larger and the estimation becomes better.
-Compared with S2's first row and second row, the shaded area in S3's first row and second row becomes narrower, which substantiates our conjecture.
-In the second row and third row, we find that agent $p_{1}$ achieves the negative cumulative regret mainly because in the exploration stage, agent $p_{1}$ is periodically matched with the super-optimal arm with a huge (in absolute value) negative regret.